John C. Campbell Folk School: Formation

 Several locations were under consideration for the experimental school.
 On an exploratory trip, Miss Butler discussed the idea with Fred O. Scroggs, Brasstown's local storekeeper, saying that she would be back in a few weeks to determine if area residents had any interest in the idea.
 When she returned, it was to a meeting of over 200 people at the local church.
 The people of far west North Carolina enthusiastically pledged labor, land, building materials and other support.
+The first structure built on campus after the school's founding in 1925 was the Community Room in 1927.
+After the Cherokee County Courthouse burned down in 1926, bricks salvaged from the old courthouse were used to build the Community Room chimney.
+In 1928, the four-story Keith House was added on to the Community Room.

 Growth, events, and campus development

 The school was initially geared to students aged 17 to 35 who would study for a year or two at a time.
 The campus included men's and women's dormitories, a dairy barn, poultry houses, and a saving and loan association.
 Early classes included gymnastics, public health, history, geography, literature, and folk dancing.
 The Brasstown Carvers formed at the Folk School in 1929.
 A wood-carved mule from the Folk School stood on President Franklin D. Roosevelt’s Oval Office desk in the 1930s.
 The Folk School also operated a creamery in the 1930s.
 It was equipped to churn 6,000 pounds of butter a week, one-third of which was sold to businesses in Atlanta.
 The creamery produced ice cream and whole milk as well.

 As late as 1934 the Folk School and Brasstown operated in its own time zone.
 At that time Cherokee County operated on Central time and Clay County ran on Eastern time.
 Due to frequent gatherings at the Folk School, Brasstown clocks were set half-way in-between to avoid confusion.
 When it was 1 p.m. in Murphy and 2 p.m. in Hayesville, it was 1:30 p.m. in Brasstown.

 Since 1937, the Folk School has also hosted an annual summer arts program for youth called Little Middle.
 In the early 1940s, the Folk School became one of the first places in the area to receive electricity following the construction of Hiwassee Dam.
 A dramatic reading of A Christmas Carol has been performed on campus each December since 1949.
 The annual Fireside Sale launched in 1967.
 In 1973, the Brasstown Concert Association was founded, hosting its performances at the Folk School's Keith House.
 That same year the Folk School ended its farming operation and converted farm buildings into craft studios.